tensorflow/community/rfcs/20190821-nodejs-saved-model.md

 ```

-##### LoadSavedModel
+#### LoadSavedModel

 LoadSavedModel function is added to load a SavedModel from a path.
-It will get TF_Session and TF_Graph from the SavedModel and insert them into the tf_savedmodel_map.
+It will get TF_Session from the SavedModel and insert the session into tf_savedmodel_map.

 ```
  // load a SavedModel from a path:
  // - export_dir (string)
- napi_value LoadSavedModel(napi_env env, napi_value export_dir);
+ napi_value LoadSavedModel(napi_env env, napi_value export_dir, napi_value tag_set);
 ```

-##### RunSavedModel
+#### RunSavedModel

 The backend will need savedmodel id, input tensor ids, and input/output names to execute the TF_Session.
-TF_Graph will be used to check if the input/output names exist in the graph to avoid segmentation fault.

 ```